geoschem/integrated_methane_inversion/docs/source/advanced/using-clustering-options.rst

 construct the jacobian.
 This requires running a (GEOS-Chem) Jacobian simulation for each state vector element.
-The default state vector that is generated with the IMI has state vector elements in native resolution, meaning each element corresponds with a GEOS-Chem grid cell (.25 degree or .5 degree resolution).
+The default state vector that is generated with the IMI has state vector elements in native resolution, meaning each element corresponds with a GEOS-Chem grid cell (at up to 0.125°×0.15625° resolution).
 However, if your state vector has a sufficiently large number of elements this can limit the feasibility of running the IMI -- either due to prohibitively high AWS costs or compute time.
 Clustering your state vector elements reduces the number of state vector elements by aggregating elements together.